-A: The celiac antibody test is carried out on a highly sensitive FDA-approved chemiluminescent immunoassay.
+A: The celiac antibody test is carried out at a lab with long history of laboratory testing.
 We have partnered with CLIA-certified labs that are used by physicians across the US.
 These labs are regulated by the states, as well as Centers for Medicare and Medicaid Services (CMS).
 Majority of the tests from these labs are FDA approved to ensure they meet the proper regulatory requirements.
 Additionally, the College of American Pathologists (CAP) requires inter-laboratory tests to ensure the ranges established by each lab do not drift or are not out of acceptable ranges.
 This is done by regularly testing reference samples between different labs.
 Finally, the labs test thousands of sample for different age groups and health conditions, and have well established reference data to compare your results against this large pool.

 A: Unfortunately, no. As a lab test provider we can only test and report out data from your samples.
 We are not authorized to provide any medical recommendations.
 But we strongly encourage you to discuss the results with your doctor for next steps.

 An at-home celiac antibody test ordered online from your home can help check your risk of celiac disease.

 There is no cure for celiac but a celiac antibody test can help you plan and monitor a gluten-free diet to stay healthy.